ASP.NET Core Middleware Pipeline

 3. The Importance of Ordering

-• app.UseAuthentication() must come before app.UseAuthorization().
-You have to know who the user is (Authentication) before you can decide what they are allowed to do (Authorization).
+• app.UseAuthentication() before app.UseAuthorization(): You must know who is calling before you decide what they can do.

 Practice Exercise